demi180/RoboND-UnitySim/README.md

 15.`Esc`: Quit

 # Capturing images for deep learning (city only):
-1. Fire up the scene or the executable with the city environment.
-Select DL Training from the menu
+1. Fire up the executable with the city environment.
+Select `DL Training` from the menu
-2. To begin recording, press R to bring up the dialog and choose where to save the recording.
+2. To begin recording, press `R` to bring up the dialog and choose where to save the recording.
 Select or create a convenient folder, such as in your Desktop or Documents, and confirm, and recording begins.
 3. Images are captured from two cameras - one that sees the environment as you do, and one that sees in black&white as shown at the bottom right.
 The images are captured once every 3 seconds or so.
-4. To stop recording, press R again, or simply close the executable (or stop the Editor if launching from Unity).
-If using Unity, the snapshot frequency as well as the camera's rotation and position speeds can be controlled as well from the Inspector, with the OrbitCamera object selected in the Hierarchy
+4. To stop recording, press `R` again, or simply close the executable (`Esc`)